FriskaNaila/Friska-Naila-Bot-Discord/README.md

 4. Edit/create the file `.env` (or your hoster's provided environment secret) and insert your bot token in `TOKEN` value.
 5. Start the bot from the project folder: `node shard.js`
-6. Open `http://localhost:8080/` or your project URL to view the http output.
+6. Open `http://localhost:8080/` or your project URL to view the http output. r your project URL to view the http output.